55

 ~ supplemental songs ~

 The gems.
-A step above a 'standard' are the 'gems.'
+Maybe a step above a 'standard' are the 'gems.'
 These songs have a 'something' too, but get elevated it into the 'one of a kind' standards.
-Gems historically go straight to #1 on the radio charts and stick around forever after on the playlists of performers and radio dj's.

 '... creating a historical journey through listening to our Americana standards and gems ... '

-'... and if every picture tells a story, then surely every story in song can paint a picture ...'
+'... and if every picture tells a story, then surely every story in song can paint us a picture ...'

 1860